 11. Chock full o’Nuts

 Marla Trout: Chock full o’Nuts is the smoothest medium roast anywhere.
 Cost a bit more but totally worth it.

 David Stoltz: Gevalia French Roast.

-A 3-pound can of Kirkland Signature 100% Colombian Coffee costs less than $10 at Costco, but if you don’t buy in bulk many of the other brands are available at the supermarket, just stock up when there’s a sale!
+A 3-pound can of Kirkland Signature 100% Colombian Coffee costs about $10 at Costco.
+But if you don’t buy in bulk, many of the other brands are available at the supermarket — just stock up when there’s a sale!

 What’s your favorite inexpensive brand of coffee?
 Share it with us in the comments below!